drboer/bl13_mxcube_config/doc/source/developers_guide/configuration.rst

 This defines the `handmade` deployment schema for MXCuBE at XALOC:

     #.
-Update the `git` version to the desired deployment version.
+Update the `git` repository to the desired deployment version.
     #.
-Run the deployment script to install the new version and backup the old version.
+Run the deployment script to install the new version and backup the old one.

 The`.bash_local.rc` file